MyCryptoHQ/gas-estimation/README.md

 - Web3, by using an instance of the Web3 class.
 - HTTP, by using a URL of a JSON-RPC endpoint as string.
 - EIP-1193 compatible provider, like `window.ethereum`.

+## Contributing

+If you found a bug, have a suggestion or want to contribute in any other way, feel free to open an issue or submit a pull request.
+Any contributions are highly appreciated.

 ## Compatibility